tektechnologies/Instructor-Prep/201/class6.md

 # Domain Modeling
  [HERE](https://www.scaledagileframework.com/domain-modeling/).
 - Domain Modeling is a way to describe real world entities and their relationships between them.
 How do we store that data in a way that makes sense.
 - We can take a problem domain and extract from them system requirements by determining what entities are involved and the relationships required.
-The system architect is usually the one responsible for domain modeling and emulates it through drawings that highlight the "verbs" of each action that takes place within the system and how it links in the overall data flow.
-Domain modeling allows stakeholders and development teams to better understand the needs of the application and what components/entities are required.
+- The system architect is usually the one responsible for domain modeling and emulates it through drawings that highlight the "verbs" of each action that takes place within the system and how it links in the overall data flow.
+- Domain modeling allows stakeholders and development teams to better understand the needs of the application and what components/entities are required.
 - The real world is a messy place.
 Many of the problem domains we face as programmers are difficult to understand and look completely different depending on your viewpoint.
+Which is why diverse teams of developers are considered more valuable than(old white guy white fall ways)
 - As programmers, we also are often not given complete information about the problem domain, so we don’t even have the information we need to understand it.
+#### programmer experience

-- Can it be easy, "I was essentially given the entire problem domain in the form of a spec that was clear and unambiguous.
-I was easily able to learn that problem domain and because of it, I was able to write the code very easily as well." website article.
+- Can it be easy?
+- "I was essentially given the entire problem domain in the form of a spec that was clear and unambiguous.
+I was easily able to learn that problem domain and because of it, I was able to write the code very easily as well."

-- What can you do about it?
+- What can we do about it?
 If understanding the problem domain is the hardest part of programming and you want to make programming easier, you can do one of two things:
 ### Make the problem domain easier
 1. Get better at understanding the problem domain.
 2. You can often make the problem domain easier by cutting out cases and narrowing your focus to a particular part of the problem.

 It ultimately comes down to how the problem is organized and defined.
 It is important to stress that there is no substitute for good planning, and that if a problem seems too big to effectively define, then it needs to be broken down more.
 There are two articles on this subject, [one by a former Code Fellows instructor (Ryan Sobol)](https://github.com/codefellows/domain_modeling#domain-modeling) and another by [a tech education entrepreneur](https://simpleprogrammer.com/2013/07/15/understanding-the-problem-domain-is-the-hardest-part-of-programming/).
 It's a good time to talk about some business parts of the tech industry and the basic economics of how people get paid to do this work.
+#### Lets look at some links.

 - Arrays
 1. Store multiple pieces of data